vimc/montagu-ci/README.md

 If the machines are rebuilt, then you will get the big warning about keys changing.

+## docker registry

+To set things up with a docker registry, from within the `registry` directory, generate a self signed certificate

+    $ (cd registry && ./create_key.sh)

+which will copy the certificate into `shared/files/agent/registry.crt` ready for provisioning.
+The registry does not need to be running at this point.

+To run the registry, run

+    $ (cd registry && ./run_registry.sh)

+which will run as a daemon.
+See the [registry/README.md](registry/README.md) for more information.

 ## VIMC notes

 Ubuntu 16.04 VMs are used for the server and agents.